RitheshKumar/Fastspeech2_HS/README.md

 3. install curl
     1. sudo apt-get install libcurl4=7.68.0-1ubuntu2
     2. sudo apt-get install curl
-4. Continue to clone the repo, lfs has some errror, but all the files seem to be there.
+5. Continue to clone the repo, lfs has some error, but all the files seem to be there.
-5. install dependencies:
+6. install dependencies:

 ### Downgrading Python to 3.8 to install PyTorch for Jetpack 5.0.5
 ```